nronzel/realescrape-go/README.md

 - Age - 3+
 - Hides all houses pending sales
 - Hides 55+ communities
-- Sorts be newest listings
+- Sorts by newest listings

 I will be implementing logic to make most of the search parameters dynamic.